William Holbrook Beard

 Born: Painesville, Ohio, Ohio, USA

-Locally there are other examples of Beard’s paintings that depict bears more mischievously.
-The Albright-Knox Art Gallery owns The March of Silenus, which Steven A. Nash described as a scathing satire: “Aimed at exposing human vulgarity, it shows a mock processional with a rotund bear as Silenus accompanied by a troupe of drunken, cavorting bears and goats.”
-The Buffalo Club also owns a Beard painting of drunken, boisterous bears as well as another, more idyllic scene of bears enjoying watermelon at a picnic.
+His painting from the collection of the Buffalo AKG Art Museum, The March of Silenus, was described by author Steven A. Nash as a scathing satire: “Aimed at exposing human vulgarity, it shows a mock processional with a rotund bear as Silenus accompanied by a troupe of drunken, cavorting bears and goats.”
+His work also is in the collections of the Brooklyn Museum, the Burchfield Penney Art Center, the New-York Historical Society, and the Smithsonian American Art Museum, among others.